Home I Contact I MRSC

 Current scholarship often highlights the value of blended or hybrid city government forms.
 An example of such is what Camas has now, a city government that combines management expertise in a professional city administrator, with direct political accountability through an elected CEO (chief executive office) mayor, also called a strong mayor, much like the separation of powers in our state and federal systems.
 The stated intent of those proposing the alternate council/manager/ceremonial mayor form of government, is to avert leadership crises by eliminating the CEO mayor, and replace that office with a council appointed city manager.
 Political leadership goes from a single CEO mayor to a seven member city council.

 While both government forms are equally affected by opaque councilor voting records, having separation-of-powers through a CEO performing mayor provides a specific person for the electorate to hold accountable.
 The ceremonial council/manager mayors have no special powers that give them specific responsibility to hold them to at the ballot box.
-The solid ouster of council appointed Mayor Shannon Turk in 2019 by a write-in candidate over the unpopular pool bond (a resolution, not a veto capable ordinance), is an example of a penalty the electorate can impose when the city goes in an unwanted direction.
+The solid ouster of council appointed Mayor Shannon Turk in 2019 by a write-in candidate, over the unpopular pool bond (a resolution, not a veto capable ordinance), is an example of a penalty the electorate can impose when the city goes in an unwanted direction.

 Further, the council/manager/ceremonial mayor form would insulate executive functions of the manager from direct voter oversight, potentially deepening the accountability challenges we already face.
 Preserving, and indeed, strengthening Camas' political accountability is the current need.